Harissa Chicken Meatballs with Creamy Yogurt Sauce

 • In a bowl mix thoroughly together all of the ingredients with you hands or a wooden spoon.
 Roll mixture into 12-15 equal sized meatballs.

 • Place a lightly oiled large pan over medium high heat.
-Once temperature has been reached place the meatballs on to the pan, careful to not to over crowd.
-Cook all sides of the meatballs and allow to cook for about 10 minutes to make sure the centres are fully cooked.
+Once temperature has been reached place the meatballs into the pan.
+Be careful to not to over crowd.
+Brown the meatballs on all sides until cooked through—about 10 minutes.

 • Once fully cooked, remove from pan and enjoy!
 I like to serve with greek yogurt, red onions, tomatoes, cucumbers, dill, mint, and a drizzle of olive oil.